charisearter/React-Testing-TV-Show/README.md

 ### Project Set Up

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add your team lead as collaborator on Github.
+- [-] Add your team lead as collaborator on Github.
+(Nope, no need)
-- [ ] Clone your OWN version of the repository in your terminal
+- [x] Clone your OWN version of the repository in your terminal
-- [ ] CD into the project base directory `cd React-Testing-TV-Show`
+- [x] CD into the project base directory `cd React-Testing-TV-Show`
-- [ ] Download project dependencies by running `npm install`
+- [x] Download project dependencies by running `npm install`
-- [ ] Start up the app using `npm start`
+- [x] Start up the app using `npm start`
+-- You know the drill by now, do the rest of this --
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [x] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
+- [x] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project.
+-- This part is best not to do, if you plan on going back thru the project later on after you gain more knowledge.
+If you pull request, it will overwrite the main and you won't have the original project any longer.
+Do it if you have to though. --

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repository). **Please don't merge your own pull request**
+- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repository). **Please don't merge your own pull request** ()
-- [ ] Add your team lead as a reviewer on the pull-request
+- [-] Add your team lead as a reviewer on the pull-request (Don't have to do this part any longer)
-- [ ] Your team lead will count the project as complete by merging the branch back into master.
+- [-] Your team lead will count the project as complete by merging the branch back into master.(This either)
-- [ ] Do your magic!
+- [x] Do your magic!

 ### Instructions and/or completion requirements